 Then a year or two ago things started to escalate.for me No reason, no trigger they just did.
-1 bottle of wine opened at 7pm became 1.5 bottles opened from 6pm then 2 bottles of wine from 5pm and maybe at the weekend starting at 4pm with beer (which didn't count as a drink to me) and then 2 - 2.5 bottles of wine…always taking the last glass of wine to bed to finish there.
-But then if I didn't finish it…waking at 4am and drinking the last half glass to get me back to sleep.
-I never drank in the morning but there isn't much of a leap from 4am to 7am is there?
+1 bottle of wine opened at 7pm became 1.5 bottles opened from 6pm then 2 bottles of wine a day from 5pm and maybe at the weekend starting at 4pm with beer (which didn’t count as a drink to me) and then 2 – 2.5 bottles of wine…always taking the last glass of wine to bed to finish there.
+But then if I didn’t finish it…waking at 4am and drinking the last half glass to get me back to sleep.
+I never drank in the morning but there isn’t much of a leap from 4am to 7am is there?
 I could see where this could be heading.

 Then in August last year I had a night where I went OTT again and I just about upset everyone I care about and that morning was the worst dread of all and I was in despair and knew the time had come to do something about it.